Material properties of diamond: Pressure resistance

-Used in so-called diamond anvil experiments to create high-pressure environments, diamonds are able to withstand crushing pressures in excess of 600 gigapascals (6 million atmospheres).
+Used in so-called diamond anvil experiments to create high-pressure environments, diamonds withstand crushing pressures in excess of 600 gigapascals (6 million atmospheres).

 Optical properties

 Color and its causes

-Diamonds occur in various colors: black, brown, yellow, gray, white, blue, orange, purple to pink and red.
+Diamonds occur in various colors: black, brown, yellow, gray, white, blue, orange, purple to pink, and red.
 Colored diamonds contain crystallographic defects, including substitutional impurities and structural defects, that cause the coloration.
 Theoretically, pure diamonds would be transparent and colorless.
 Diamonds are scientifically classed into two main types and several subtypes, according to the nature of defects present and how they affect light absorption:

 Type I diamond has nitrogen (N) atoms as the main impurity, at a concentration of up to 1%.
 If the N atoms are in pairs or larger aggregates, they do not affect the diamond's color; these are Type Ia.
 About 98% of gem diamonds are type Ia: these diamonds belong to the Cape series, named after the diamond-rich region formerly known as Cape Province in South Africa, whose deposits are largely Type Ia.
 If the nitrogen atoms are dispersed throughout the crystal in isolated sites (not paired or grouped), they give the stone an intense yellow or occasionally brown tint (type Ib); the rare canary diamonds belong to this type, which represents only ~0.1% of known natural diamonds.
 Synthetic diamond containing nitrogen is usually of type Ib.
 Type Ia and Ib diamonds absorb in both the infrared and ultraviolet region of the electromagnetic spectrum, from 320 nm.
-They also have a characteristic fluorescence and visible absorption spectrum (see Optical properties).
+They also have a characteristic fluorescence and visible absorption spectrum.